 When you think of Texas, humidity might not be the first thing that comes to mind.
-However, if you live in or around San Antonio and Austin, you know that humidity rises in June, July, and August.
+However, humidity does rise in June, July, and August.
 If your home is built on a crawl space foundation, this rise in humidity becomes a problem.
 Humidity in your crawl space is a sign that major damage is just around the corner.
 Don’t worry, FSS has solutions that keep humidity out of your crawl space.
 Read on to learn more about this problem sign.

 Crawl Space Humidity Explained

 In the past, it was thought that building a crawl space with ventilation would allow the space to stay cool.
 Unfortunately, this is rarely the case, especially in a warm environment like Texas.
-During summer months in Austin and San Antonio, outdoor humidity and heat drastically increases .
+During summer months outdoor humidity and heat drastically increases.
 Meanwhile, your crawl space stays cooler because it is completely covered in shade by your home above it.

 It’s this difference in temperature that causes humidity to rise in your crawl space.
 See, cold air holds less moisture than warm air, so when outside air enters your crawl space during the summer, it leads to a sharp rise in humidity.
 Since it was hot outside, the air was able to hold more moisture.
 When the hot air mixes with the cooler crawl space air, some of the moisture needs to be released.